phishingclub/phishingclub/README.md

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 This means:
 - ✅ You can use, modify, and distribute the software freely
 - ✅ Perfect for educational, research, and commercial use
-- ✅ You can run your own instance for security testing
+- ✅ You can run your own instance for security testing or professional services
-- ⚠️ **Important**: If you provide the software modified as a network service (SaaS), you must make your source code available under AGPL-3.0
+- ⚠️ **Important**: If you provide the software modified as a network service, you must make your source code available under AGPL-3.0

 ### Commercial License
 For organizations that want to: